What are the Differences Between CPI and DPI of Mouse?

 Dots per inch, or DPI, is a measurement method most frequently used to assess a printer’s output resolution.
 While confusingly used to refer to the pixel density of a picture, even though that is a separate media, it really relates to the physical ink density on a piece of paper.

-The dots on the page are packed closer together the higher the DPI.
-And the picture might be more detailed the more closely the dots are packed together.
+The dots on the page are packed closer together, the higher the DPI.
+And the picture might be more detailed the closer the dots are packed together.
 In other words, you may print at a bigger size without enlarging the image, which will blur it.

 Definition of CPI